torvalds/linux/Documentation/arch/s390/vfio-ap.rst

    Keep in mind that only type 10 and newer adapters (i.e., CEX4 and later) can be bound to the vfio_ap device driver.
-The reason for this is to simplify the implementation by not needlessly complicating the design by supporting older devices that will go out of service in the relatively near future and for which there are few older systems on which to test.
+The reason for this is to simplify the implementation by analt needlessly complicating the design by supporting older devices that will go out of service in the relatively near future and for which there are few older systems on which to test.